 Tooth bonding is quite effective and can be chosen over other corrective procedures.
 If you have considered tooth bonding as an option, then you probably have a few questions.
 Here’s an overview of the process, its permanency, and other factors associated with tooth bonding.

 Dr. Zavari has years of experience and expertise on cosmetic dentistry and she can help you decide what’s best for you.
-For a complimentary consultation with Dr. Zavari, contact us on www.edentalnw.com.
+For a consultation with the dentist, contact our office.
 We’d be more than happy to help you enhance your smile.

 How Long Does Tooth Bonding Last?

 As with any corrective dental procedure, you want to know how long tooth bonding lasts.
 After all, you are paying for a service that corrects an issue, and you want to be certain it will last.

 Typically, tooth bonding lasts for up to 10 years, but that depends on your oral habits and the amount of bonding performed.
 Specifically, poor oral behaviors can damage tooth bonding and cause the composite to chip, crack, or break.
 The following oral habits can affect dental bonding:

 - Bruxism (grinding teeth while sleeping)

 - Munching on hard foods, such as ice and bones

 - Biting hard objects such as plastic caps and metal pens